 One, two, three, four and five.
 Four young birds flew out one after another followed by a sparrow.
 The mother bird swirled in circles around Krishna, circumambulating him in great joy.
 The one bell Krishna had cleaved eighteen days ago protected the entire family.

 “Forgive me, O Krishna,” said Arjuna.
-“Seeing you in a human body and behaving like ordinary mortals, I had forgotten who you really were.”
+“Seeing you in a human body and behaving like an ordinary mortal, I had forgotten who you really were.”

 Many people see faith or surrender as a way to have their dreams come true.
 They believe that they’ll pray to some god and their wishes will be granted.
 This is not how nature operates.
 It can’t afford to, for we often wish for the wrong things.
 We keep desiring certain outcomes without realizing or understanding the cost of those desires.
 We forget that our choices are intricately linked to our fate, they shape our destiny.
 In wanting the ‘good’ stuff alone, we only see what we want to see.

 Yes, you can grow a seedless melon but not a skinless one.
 Nature puts a protective covering on everything.
-Removing that layer can be sometimes tedious or messy, but without it the fruit will perish before it even ripens.
-Some part of our life will inevitably go into laboring to peel the coconut before we can enjoy the tender inside.
+Removing that layer can sometimes be tedious or messy, but without it, the fruit will perish before it even ripens.
+Some part of our lives will inevitably go into laboring to break the coconut before we can enjoy the tender inside.

 To work on everything that you can and to let go of everything beyond your control is faith in a nutshell.
 Such faith, made up of action and surrender, is the most potent antidote to all fears.

 As Blaise Pascal said most beautifully, “The heart has its reasons, which reason does not know.
 We feel it in a thousand things.”